Skip to main content

 Copy the built nupkg file to the package source folder.

-1. Have each user extract the package source information and install it as an extension.
+1. Distribute the package source information to each user and have them install it as an extension.

-Now you can publish the package as a Next Design extension.
+This allows you to publish the package as a Next Design extension.

-The following methods can be considered for deployment using a package source folder.
+The following methods can be considered for distribution using the package source folder.

-• Share in a network folder that users can access
+• Sharing via a network folder accessible to users

-• This is the simplest method for sharing only within a company or organization.
-Set the network folder that stores .nupkg as the package source.
+• This is the simplest method for sharing only within your company or organization.
+Set the network folder containing the .nupkg files as the package source.

-• This is a method for sharing with external networks via the cloud.
-Create a folder on the cloud drive that contains .nupkg and share it with multiple users.
+• This method allows sharing with external networks via the cloud.
+Create a folder containing the .nupkg files on your cloud drive and share it with multiple users.
 Each user sets their local drive as the package source.

-• This is an effective method when multiple users are familiar with Git and want to publish extensions simply across organizations or networks.
-Register a local working folder such as GitHub or Subversion as the package source.
+• This is an effective method for easily publishing extensions to multiple users across organizations and networks, especially if you are familiar with Git, etc. Register your local working folder on GitHub or Subversion as the package source.

-• Update to the latest version using the configuration management function.
-To publish a new package to users, you need to have them update the repository, but no special environment is required for publishing.
+• Updating to the latest version using configuration management features.
+To publish new packages to users, they need to update the repository to the latest version, but no special environment is required for publication.

-For example, if the file structure in the package source folder is as follows, there are packages MyExtA and MyExtB, and two versions of each are published.
+For example, if the file structure in the package source folder is as follows, there are packages MyExtA and MyExtB, each publishing two versions.

 packageSource\